bdavis222/dot-scanner/README.md

 If repeated analysis is being performed at the same target filepath, the user can avoid continuously repeating this step by setting a default filepath.
 This is done by modifying the `FILEPATH` variable in the `config.py` file.
 Any of the variables in this configurations file can be modified to change the default behavior of the software.
 However, users should be *very careful* when changing values in the `config.py` file, only selecting values that are explicitly allowed, as explained in the comments within the file.

+The software will run as expected on any directory where the most common file extension within the directory belongs to the images wanting to be analyzed.
+By default, the entire directory will be scanned, and the most common file type found within the directory will be set as the file type to analyze.
+If the user is experiencing issues with the wrong file type being selected, it is recommended that they reorganize their data into directories containing only their images to be analyzed.

 #### Density Measurement

 To measure the density of particles detected in a microscope image, one will run the "density" program.
 This is selected via a dropdown list in the GUI, and may already be set as the default program, depending on the preferences set in `config.py`.